m) Provisions, contingencies and commitments

 (ii) Initial recognition

 Transactions in foreign currency are recorded at the exchange rate prevailing on the date of the transaction.
-Exchange differences arising on foreign exchange transactions settled during the year are recognised in the Statement of Profit and Loss for the year.
+Exchange differences arising on foreign exchange transactions settled during the year are recognized in the Statement of Profit and Loss for the year.

 Foreign exchange differences regarded as an adjustment to borrowing costs are presented in the Statement of Profit and Loss, within finance costs.